braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/punchh/code_generation.md

 ### Step 2: Generate signature and construct URL

-JWT.IO library is used to decode, verify, and generate JSON web tokens, an open, industry-standard RFC 7519 method for securely representing claims between two parties.
+The JWT.IO library decodes, verifies, and generates JSON web tokens, an open, industry-standard RFC 7519 method for representing claims securely between two parties.

 The `ClaimType` names mentioned below can be used to ensure the uniqueness of guests and coupons.
 - `email`: represents the user's email address.